 - -- Guided Journey Audio (for you to repeat the Journey)

 Learn about the Royal Sites of Ireland with someone who has lived their native spirituality and worked professionally in this area for many years.

 Lora is an Author, Teacher, and Guide: native born Irish, with 20+ years personal and professional experience in our history, heritage, archaeology, mythology, and pre-christian Irish Spirituality.
-Publications include - Irish Witchcraft from an Irish Witch, 2004; A Practical Guide to Irish Spirituality, 2013; Tales of Old Ireland - Retold, 2018; A Practical Guide to Pagan Priesthood, Llewellyn 2019; and a forthcoming work on Queen Medb, 2020.
+Publications include - Irish Witchcraft from an Irish Witch, 2004; A Practical Guide to Irish Spirituality, 2013; Tales of Old Ireland - Retold, 2018; A Practical Guide to Pagan Priesthood, Llewellyn 2019; Irish Witchcraft - 2nd Edition, 2020; the Irish Queen Medb, 2020; and a forthcoming work on the Fairy Faith in Ireland, 2021.

 "Lora is a brilliant teacher and is the best person to go to for Native information about Irish history and mythology.
 All of her classes are very informative and well put together so it's easy to understand (I'm dyslexic so it really helps, especially with any Irish words).
 I highly recommend attending her online classes, I also recommend signing up for Loras mailing list because it has links for articles and such about Ireland.
 I'm from Ireland and I've learned more about Ireland from her classes, mailing list and Patreon than I did in school.
 Lora is very skilled and I genuinely recommend following her work. 🖤"